Building a Better Cash Flow for Your Construction Firm

-A business line of credit is like a credit card, but with cash that your construction company can withdraw.
-A business line of credit is great option for construction companies because there are no restrictions – the line of credit can be used for inventory, equipment, payroll, or any other operating expense.
-You can do whatever you want the money – as long as it benefits your business.
+Business lines of credit work like a credit card, but with cash that your construction company can withdraw.
+This financing option is great for construction companies because there are no restrictions.
+This means that the line of credit can be used for inventory, equipment, payroll, or any other operating expense.
+Basically, you can do whatever you want the money – as long as it benefits your business.